 “With everything shaking, things are falling.
 It’s just not safe,” Lewis said.
 “I felt safer outside, and I felt me and her were safer together being in pairs.”

 So many aftershocks

-The region has seen an average of one aftershock per minute since Friday’s quake in the southern part of the state, according to the US Geological Survey website.
+The region has suffered an average of one aftershock per minute since Friday’s quake, the US Geological Survey said.

 More than 4,700 quakes have occurred since Thursday, said USGS geophysicist John Bellini.